Private Prediction via PAC Privacy: Adversarial Composition

 \begin{remark}

 \cref{thm:composition} also bounds the expected KL divergence between the adversary's posterior belief of the secret's distribution and the prior distribution $P_S$: $ \E_{\tau_T}[\KL(P_{S\mid\Tau_T=\tau_T} \parallel P_S)]=I(S;\Tau_T)\leq B_T$.
-Intuitively, this limits the adversary's power to refine its knowledge on $S$ and perform inference attacks on $S$ (cf. \cref{fig:belief_tracking}). \end{remark}
+Intuitively, this limits the adversary's power to refine its knowledge on $S$ and perform inference attacks on $S$ (\cref{fig:belief_tracking}). \end{remark}

-\cref{thm:composition} shows that when the noise calibration is adaptive to the interaction transcript, the per-step mutual information budgets $\{b_t\}$ compose linearly to a total bound of $B_T=\sum_{t=1}^T b_t$.
+\cref{thm:composition} shows that when the noise calibration is adaptive to the interaction history, the per-step MI budgets $\{b_t\}$ compose linearly to a total bound of $B_T=\sum_{t=1}^T b_t$.
 Consequently, under a uniform budget allocation where $b_t=b$ for all $t$, the total MI after $T$ releases is upper bounded by $B_T=bT$.
+We translate these MI bounds into concrete attack-success guarantees in \cref{sec:privacy_guarantees}.